Micro Mart

 Micro Mart was a weekly computer magazine published in the United Kingdom by Dennis Publishing Ltd. As of 2015, it had a circulation of 5,422.
 In a letter to subscribers in December 2016 it was announced that the magazine would cease publication with issue No 1445 (published just after Christmas 2016): "After 30 amazing years of telling it like it is, Micro Mart magazine is logging off."

 The magazine contained news, reviews, articles, and classified adverts covering many popular areas of computing (both in hardware and software areas).
 The magazine's articles are targeted at many different levels of expertise, from beginners' tasks (such as working with Word documents, setting up a simple wireless network, or building a water-cooled PC) to more advanced articles (such as working with Linux kernels or becoming a shareware author).

-The magazine was also notable for being the only publication in the UK to still regularly cover the Amiga market, most magazines having abandoned coverage of the format in the years following the collapse of Commodore.
+The magazine was also notable for being the only publication in the UK to still regularly cover the Amiga market, as most magazines have abandoned coverage of the format in the years following the collapse of Commodore.